top of page

 This is the later version without a standby switch.

-Vox Supreme Power Amp Schematic
+Supreme Power Section Schematic MkIII.jpg

 Notice that you can't just connect a grounded scope across the speaker output or you'll short out the feedback resistor R122.
 Options are to lift the ground connection from the scope (not recommended) or to monitor the output between the jack socket tip and the chassis.
 The actual rms value can be measured straight across the load with a battery powered meter.